 - In 2016, there have been two terrorist attacks at popular restaurants in Mogadishu.
 See Safety and security.

 - Mogadishu International Airport, where there is a large presence of westerners, remains a high priority target for extremists.

-- There is an ongoing very high threat of kidnapping in all parts of Somalia, including in Somaliland and Puntland.
+- Authorities have confirmed that the explosion on 2 February 2016 on a commercial flight to Djibouti from Mogadishu was caused by an explosive device.
+See Safety and security. * There is an ongoing very high threat of kidnapping in all parts of Somalia, including in Somaliland and Puntland.
 A large number of foreigners (including aid workers, journalists and religious representatives) have been kidnapped in Somalia in recent years.

 - Civil unrest and political tension can prompt demonstrations that may quickly turn violent.
 Australians are advised to avoid protests, rallies and demonstrations.

 - There is no effective police force in Somalia; lawlessness, violent crime, clan violence, banditry and looting are common.

 - Attacks by pirates against all forms of shipping in and around Somalia's waters, the Indian Ocean and the Gulf of Aden remains a serious threat, including at some distance from the coast.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when sailing/boating anywhere near the Horn of Africa.
 See our piracy bulletin for further information.

 - In May 2014 the World Health Organization declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations (renewed in February 2015) that may affect travel to Somalia.

 - If you do decide to travel to Somalia, given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us, so we can endeavour to contact you in an emergency.